matthewgream/libiotdata/README.md

 The `test-versions` target will build each of versions across the Functional subsetting and Floating-point control, including a combined `NO_JSON` and `NO_FLOATING` version.
 This is intended as a build smoke test to verify compilation control paths.
-Note that the combined version, will on x86 platforms, force the compiler to reject floating-point operations, so as to ensure they are not latent in the implementation.
+Note that the combined version will, on x86 platforms, force the compiler to reject floating-point operations, so as to ensure they are not latent in the implementation.